Slow Cooker Rice Casserole with Green Chiles and Cheese

 - Serve hot and enjoy with your favorite Low-Carb Mexican Food!

-More recipes I’ve loved in the Crock-Pot Casserole Crock:
+More recipes for the Crock-Pot Casserole Crock:

 Slow Cooker Egg Casserole with Sausage, Peppers, Cottage Cheese and Cheddar